jpn--/larch/doc/math.rst

 (In the non-estimated :math:`N` case, this normalization occurs implicitly; there is no parameter inside the log term on :math:`N`.)

+Larch is capable of estimating models with quantitative values as described here.
+An example is shown in :ref:`Example 203<example203>`.

 ~~~~~~~~~~